Want People to Like You Instantly? Use These 5 Psychology-Backed Tricks That Actually Work

 Let It Sink In: Small Changes, Big Shifts

-So there you have it, five powerful psychology-backed techniques you can start practicing today:
+So there you have it, five powerful psychology-backed techniques you can start practising today:

 - The Law of Similarity